 The severe consequences of childhood sexual abuse demonstrate the need for early intervention.
-However, many of these children do not disclose their abuse until adulthood, so few receive treatment until late adolescence or early adulthood.
+However, many of these children do not disclose their abuse until adulthood, so few receive residential treatment until late adolescence or early adulthood.
 By that time, the symptoms of PTSD, depression, and additional life events have often taken their toll.
 Many believe that the childhood sexual abuse was their fault; that they deserve to live a life full of suffering.

 No child is to blame for child sexual abuse.
 Adults are supposed to protect children from harm, not harm them.
 Children are taught to do what adults tell them and believe that adults speak the truth.
 Even when the children begin to understand that the abuse is wrong, they are often dependent on the abuser and cannot escape.
 When the abuser is not in the home, they often go to great lengths to ensure the child won’t speak out and will continue to participate despite being fearful, hurt and, confused.

 Childhood Sexual Abuse-Related PTSD Treatment at Our Center